Georgia Supreme Court upholds canceled election to high court bench

 “[The] majority gives the greater weight to the provisions allowing appointment.
 Because I feel that this denies the people the right to elect their justice as provided by the Constitution, I cannot agree with the majority position.”

-Despite Thursday’s ruling, Beskin is still on the June 9 primary ballot.
+Despite May 14’s ruling, Beskin is still on the June 9 primary ballot.
 She is challenging incumbent Justice Charlie Bethel, who is seeking his first full term on the high court after being appointed to the bench by then-Gov. Nathan Deal in 2018.